 - Eating the Alphabet (Houghton Mifflin)

 - Guess How Much I Love You (Candlewick Press)

 - The Snowy Day (Puffin)

 These aren’t just some of our favorites.
 These books are some of the all-time best-selling titles available on the First Book Marketplace, a website available exclusively to educators and program leaders that work with kids in need.

 Voting begins today, Oct.
 29, and continues through Nov.
 9. To vote, visit firstbook.org/vote.

-In addition, copies of all ten books will be available as a special anniversary collection to all of the 40,000 schools and programs that make up the First Book network.
+In addition to the voting website, copies of all ten books will be available as a special package to all of the 40,000 schools and programs that make up the First Book network.